2017-2018 Federal Budget Announcement

 First Home Super Saver Scheme (FHSSS)

-Super SA schemes/products affected: Super SA Select and SA Ambulance Super Scheme
+Super SA schemes/products affected: Flexible Rollover Product and Super SA Select

 In a move aimed at helping first home buyers build a housing deposit, the Federal Government has proposed to allow voluntary contributions to super funds to be withdrawn for the purposes of buying a first home.